Republicans who won't be coming back to Congress after 2018 midterm elections

 Dave Trott

 Rep. Dave Trott, R-Mich., announced on Sept.
-11 that he would not seek reelection.
+11 that he would not seek re-election.

 Trott, 57, will retire at the end of his second term.
 His district is Republican-leaning, but analysts told the Detroit News that a Democrat could flip the seat.